kach/nearley/README.md

 Have a look at [the Moo documentation](https://github.com/tjvr/moo#usage) to learn how to use it.

-You can still use raw strings, but they will only match full tokens parsed by Moo:
+You can still use raw strings, but they will only match full tokens parsed by Moo.
+This is convenient for matching keywords.

 ```ini
 ifStatement -> "if" condition "then" block